Miicroo/process-controller/README.md

 **A few things to consider:** This project should be run on a (non-production) machine to control the state of the machine.
 The server is not multithreaded, thus will only one process be served at the time.
 The server has no built-in security (HTTP instead of HTTPS, no file access checks, etc...).
 For more things see [possible TODOs](#possibletodos).

 ## How to set up the project
+Clone the project to your desired directory.
+Create your desired RequestParser(s) to parse incoming HTTP requests, see package `demo.model.web.requestparser` for different types of parsers.
+Edit `model.web.RequestParserFactory` by connecting your newly created parsers to a regex matching their supported request URIs.
+In your RequestParsers, return the data that the REST should provide.
+This can be done by implementing a controller, there are multiple examples in `demo.model.controller`.
+Deploy the server by running  `Main.main()`.
+If needed, edit the [properties](#properties) in `system.properties`.

 ### Properties
 `webserver.port` specifies webserver port (default value=8000)